 I think you have all the information to make the best pork chops ever.
 Let’s go over the really quick prep steps.

-How to Make the Best Instant Pork Chops
+How to Make the Best Instant Pot Pork Chops

 Sauté the onions in the butter, ghee, or oil until softened.

-Deglaze the pan with the broth and Worcestershire sauce.
-Deglazing is just fancy word for a cooking technique that removes and dissolves browned food residue from a pan to add flavor.
+Deglaze the pan with broth and Worcestershire sauce.
+Deglazing is just a fancy word for a cooking technique that removes and dissolves browned food residue from a pan to add flavor.

 TFN Tip: Deglazing your Instant Pot before pressure cooking will help to avoid the “burn notice” that occurs when food burns on the bottom of the pot.

-Add the pork chops and pressure cook them on high pressure.
+Add the thawed or frozen pork chops to the Instant Pot and pressure cook them on high pressure.

 For serving, plate the pork chops and pour over the creamy sour cream gravy sauce.
 Serve with your favorite sides.